Shameerisb/Geo_Points_to_Polygons/readme.md

-# Geo-Conversion: Points to Polygons
+# Enhancing Agricultural Precision and Land Management through Geo-Conversion: From Points to Polygons in Bahawalnagar, Pakistan

 In the region of Bahawalnagar, Pakistan, a significant geospatial initiative unfolds.
-The objective is to advance agricultural precision and land management through the conversion of point data to polygons, reshaping the way we understand crop cultivation.
+The objective is to advance agricultural precision and land management through the conversion of point data to respective polygons for crop areas to enable data analytics and predictions.

 # Project Overview